Last Updated: December 2, 2022

 2. King Records, Tokyo, Japan (1977-83) GXK, GXF, K18 and K23 series

 Further reference: http://microgroove.jp/bluenote-jpn/

-For a number of Blue Note artists – those whose records are both extremely rare and expensive, like Hank Mobley, Sonny Clark and Lee Morgan, – the cash-strapped vintage vinyl lover should look to King as the preferred alternative, alongside early Liberty reissues and 70s Toshiba-EMI, though which of the three offers the most satisfying audio presentation can vary from title to title.
-Realisically, Japanese pressings are not collectable in the same way as original Blue Note: collector lust demands that such things be all-but unobtainable.
+Tokyo dealers who specialise in selling Japanese Blue Note pressings say King are becoming hard to find, originating from a dwindling numbers Japanese collections.
+For a number of Blue Note artists – whose records are both extremely rare and expensive, like Hank Mobley, Sonny Clark and Lee Morgan, – the cash-strapped vintage vinyl lover should look to King as the preferred alternative, alongside Liberty/First Toshiba-EMI Era, though the most satisfying audio presentation can vary from title to title.
+Realistically, Japanese pressings are not collectable in the same way as original Blue Note: collector lust demands that such things be scarce and unobtainable.

 Each King series had its own distinctive obi (“sash”) probably more informative to the Japanese-speaker, however many obis were lost or discarded over the passage of time.